 - Davies, J. (2009) 'My name is not Natasha.
-How Albanian Women in France use trafficking to overcome social exclusion' Amsterdam: Amsterdam University Press theoretical orientated research focusses on the issue of explaining the who and why by using the limited available ethnographic work done by others or by using practical examples from the news or court cases.
-This is undesirable as prostitution, especially when trafficking and sexual exploitation is involved, is highly flexible, diversified and both the nature and extend of the crime committed within this context tend to change almost daily.
-Because of this it is near to impossible to avail oneself of existing knowledge and experiences which makes measuring the volume, scope and patterns of trafficking a difficult and time consuming process.
-In turn, due to this fact, this chapter consist out of an in-depth description on how this research was designed as well as a justification for the choices made in order to provide examples on how validated data can be recovered.
+How Albanian Women in France use trafficking to overcome social exclusion' Amsterdam: Amsterdam University Press focusses on the issue of explaining the who and why by using the limited available ethnographic work done by others or by using practical examples from the news or court cases.
+This is undesirable as prostitution, especially when trafficking and sexual exploitation is involved is highly flexible, diversified and both the nature and extend of the crime committed within this context tend to change almost by the day.
+47 Because of this it is almost impossible to avail oneself of existing knowledge and experiences which makes measuring the volume, scope and patterns of trafficking an difficult and time consuming process.
+48 In turn due to this fact, this chapter consist out of an in-depth description on how this research was designed as well as a justification for the choices made in order to provide examples on how validated data can be recovered.
 The research itself uses both quantitative and qualitative methods of data collection and analysis.
-This triangulation of methods is a necessity considering the clandestine nature of the research topic and the persons involved.
-According to Tyldum research involving victims of trafficking can be performed on three stages.
-The first is orientated towards the persons at risk, the second stage focusses on the current victims and the third stage looks at former victims of trafficking.
-Tyldum states that only the third group would make for a desirable sample even though this group also has its practical objections and representational errors.
-This group however is still a better option than the other two groups because of sampling difficulties and the intrusive elements of the research.
+This triangulation of methods is a necessity considering the clandestine nature of the research group.
+According to Tyldum49 research involving victims of trafficking can be performed on three stages.
+The first one is orientated on the persons at risk, the second on the current victims and third, former victims of trafficking.
+Tyldum states only the third group would make a sample even though it has practical objections and representational errors but it is still a better option than the other two groups.
 I would like to discuss this assumption as this research identifies criminal structures by researching the second group the one involving current victims.